 - The often significant administrative fees.
 Depending on the institution, the fees associated with the administration of the arbitration can be considerable and can increase over time depending on the amount in dispute and the complexity of the proceedings. - Less flexibility.
 A degree of flexibility in the arbitration process is removed when choosing institutional arbitration.
 While the majority of institutional rules are non-mandatory, there are some rules and requirements that cannot be derogated from by agreement.
-For example, the ICC Rules require Terms of Reference to be produced for every arbitration.
-In addition, the ICC Rules provide for a mandatory scrutiny process which enables the ICC Court to make modifications as to the form of the award and draw the tribunal's attention to points of substance.
+For example, the International Chamber of Commerce Rules (ICC Rules) require Terms of Reference to be produced for every arbitration.
+In addition, the ICC Rules provide for a mandatory scrutiny process which enables the International Chamber of Commerce (ICC) International Court of Arbitration to make modifications as to the form of the award and draw the tribunal's attention to points of substance.
 This is discussed further below.